Manual registration

 To be initialized, Primno must be manually registered to at least one event.

-On a form, you must register to the form load
+On a form, you must register to the form load event.

-To register manually an event, you must call the External function
+To register manually an event, you must call the External function of the event (see events list) with the following format:

 mn_<project name>.<external function>